tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Colombia.md

 ### Considerations
 * Send a valid cash Payment Method in the request, [see the available Payment Methods for Colombia]({{< ref "select-your-payment-method.html#img-srcassetscolombiapng-width25px-colombia" >}}). `OTHER_CASH` method is not supported.
 * The parameter `EXPIRATION_DATE` is not mandatory.
-If you don't send this parameter, its default value for is seven (7) days after the current date.
+If you don't send this parameter, its default value for is seven (7) days after the current date.<br>If you send a date later than the default number of days, PayU will ignore this value and the expiration will be set as default.
 * For `BALOTO` and `EFECTY`, the confirmation of the payment takes 15 minutes.
 For `BANK_REFERENCED`, the confirmation is online.
 * The minimum and maximum values for `BALOTO` and `EFECTY` are:
    - `BALOTO` > Min: $3.000 COP - Max: $1.000.000 COP